 Your customer is looking for a supplier they can rely on.
 Someone who will make sure there is stock there for them, alert them to upcoming supply issues and pull some extra strings in THEIR time of need.

-How can they expect you to perform that task if you can't send them the literature they asked for or return their phonecalls ?
-If you can't fulfill your promises with little tasks, under no pressure, how can they trust you with their livelihood?
+How can they expect you to perform that task if you can't send them the literature they asked for or return their phone calls ?
+If you can't fulfil your promises with little tasks, under no pressure, how can they trust you with their livelihood?